-The environmental impacts of the no-action alternative would not change the existing condition of disposal of cigars and cigar packaging, as many other similar tobacco products would continue to be marketed in the United States.
+The environmental impacts of the no-action alternative would not change the existing condition of disposal of cigars and cigar packaging, as many other similar tobacco product would continue to be disposed of in the United States.

 8. List of Preparers